senior1805/DEVOPS-CHALLENGE/README.md

 }
 ```

 We have the same two variables from the previous section.
-We added four new variables: The image is the operating system of the instances, the ssh key we created and the OCID of the create subnets.
+We added four new variables: The image is the operating system of the instances, the ssh key we created and the OCID of the created subnets.
+Substitute the values for your own values.

 In the ``` terraform.tfvars ``` is where we write the content of the variables.
-The "image" variable is to specify the image of the operating system which is Linux 8 and arm64 architecture and for the US West (Phoenix) region.
+The "image" variable is to specify the image of the operating system which is Oracle Linux 8 and arm64 architecture and for the US West (Phoenix) region.
 Do not change this.
 It is from this website: https://docs.oracle.com/en-us/iaas/images/oracle-linux-8x/oracle-linux-8-10-aarch64-2024-09-30-0.htm

 ```
 compartment_id = "<Your_Compartment_OCID>"